-Compressed air must not be used to blow through the oil system (or oil lines, oil cooler, oil pump housing, oil bores in the engine).
+DO NOT use compressed air to blow through the oil system (or oil lines, oil cooler, oil pump housing, oil bores in the engine).

 Protect the environment.

 Do not harm the environment by spilling oil.
 Dispose of oil in an environmentally friendly manner.